-Rattlesnakes have been venerated for thousands of years by Mesoamerican cultures, especially by the Aztecs, the Mayan, and the Native American people, but they have also been demonized for centuries all over the Americas and North America.
+Rattlesnakes have been venerated for thousands of years by Mesoamerican cultures, specially by the Aztecs and the Mayan, and the Native American people, but also they have been demonized for centuries all over the Americas and North America.

-The rattlesnakes are not exactly a charismatic species - especially with their fierce look -, which has turned them as easy targets and victims of shady beliefs, superstition, ignorance, and religious zealots, as well as hunters and poachers.
+The rattlesnakes are not exactly a charismatic species - specially with their fierce look -, which has turned them as easy targets and victims from shady believes, superstition, ignorance and religious zealots, as well of hunters and poachers.

-In the early 20th century, Christian preachers of the Southern states in the US, started to handle rattlesnakes in rites, so that if the handler gets bitten, that means that he/she "lacks the true spirit".
+In the early 20th century, Christian preachers of the Southern states in the US, started to handle rattlesnakes in rites, so that if the handler gets bitten, that means that he / she "lacks the true spirit".

-Since half of the 20th century, rattlesnake roundups have become popular in the middle and Southern states of the US, in events where they are shown, killed, eaten, and sold.
-The aim was (and still is) to get rid of "rattlesnake pests", and to destroy and eradicate them from their area.
+Since half of the 20th century, the rattlesnake roundups became popular in the middle and Southern states of the US, in events where they are showed, killed, eaten and sold.
+The aim was (and still is) to get rid of "rattlesnake pests", and to destroy and eradicate them completely from their area.